 Thanksgiving is breathing down my neck.
-I am really having a heck of a time coming to terms with it because it’s 70 degrees here!
+I’m really having a heck of a time coming to terms with it!
+Where did this year go?
 My Bread Bakers group’s theme this month is Thanksgiving.
 Specifically, celebrating Thanksgiving.
-What do you want on your table that celebrates this Holiday?
+This year I’m putting the pumpkin in my Pumpkin Yeast Bread!

 I always serve rolls on my Thanksgiving table.
-I admit that some times the grocery store makes them, and I just pop them in the oven for a few minutes.
+I have to admit that sometimes the grocery store makes them, and I just pop them in the oven for a few minutes.
 No one has ever complained.
-Not enough to volunteer making the meal anyway?
+Not enough to volunteer to make them anyway.

 One of the reasons that I’ve gotten involved in my bread challenge groups is to learn more about the craft of making bread.
 All kinds of bread.
-So this year, I choose to make Pumpkin Yeast Bread.
-This recipe makes two loaves or you can make one loaf of bread and 16 rolls, or heck you can make all rolls.
-The pumpkin puree made the rolls so light and moist.
-There isn’t a huge pumpkin flavor, but it’s there and they’re delicious.
+Pumpkin Yeast Bread is so light and tender.
+This recipe is also versatile.
+You can make two loaves, one loaf, and 16 rolls, or you can make all rolls.
 The color of this bread is perfect for my Thanksgiving table too.